Theatre Arts Classes Fall 2025

-• This spring we welcome Justin Smith as Interim Department Chair/Artistic Director.
+• Contact Justin Smith, Department Chair/Artistic Director.
 Please contact him at jsmith3@santarosa.edu for individual assistance.

 General Education Courses